NurFakhri/QA-Narkotics-Law/README.md

 - Implement an AI-powered solution to extract relevant information from legal case texts.

 ## Dataset
-This dataset consists of legal case data, including verdicts, evidence, and related contextual information.
+This dataset consists of legal case data in Bahasa Indonesia, including verdicts, evidence, and related contextual information.
 We have crawled data from various legal resources to build this dataset.

 ### Crawling:
 - The dataset was crawled from legal websites using web scraping techniques.